 Written by Dr. Halaas

-Before performing your blepharoplasty, Dr. Halaas will meet with you in her NYC clinic to discuss what you’d like to see improved, whether it’s droopy upper lids, puffy lower lids, crow’s feet (“laugh lines”) or some combination thereof.
-She will then do a detailed eye examination and analysis to determine the cause of these conditions—generally too much fat, not enough fat, or loose/wrinkled skin—and the best ways to remedy them.
-Based on your expectations and physical evaluation, Dr. Halaas will then recommend the surgical technique and amount of surgery that will provide the best outcome for you.
-At this time you can ask any questions you might have about risks, complications and recovery.
+Before performing your blepharoplasty procedure in NYC, Dr. Halaas will meet with you in her fully accredited NYC clinic to discuss your concerns and aesthetic goals, whether you are concerned about droopy upper eyelids, puffy lower eyelids, crow’s feet (“laugh lines”) or a combination.
+She will then do a detailed eye examination and analysis to determine the cause of these conditions and the best ways to remedy them.
+Drooping eyelids are generally caused by too much fat, not enough fat, or loose/wrinkled skin, though Dr. Halaas will asses your specific case and decide which is the best procedure for you.
+This analysis is important to achieve the best results.

-After surgery, your eyes may feel sticky and dry and your vision may be blurry (from swelling and healing ointment), so plan to have someone take you home.
-Bruising and inflammation can last from a week to a month but there should be little discomfort.
-To minimize swelling and speed healing, apply cold compresses and keep your head upright.
+After blepharoplasty, your body will need time to heal.
+During the consultation and before the procedure, aftercare instructions will be discussed in detail.
+We always recommend bringing someone that can accompany you home.
+After the surgery, your eyes may feel sticky and dry and your vision may be blurry from swelling and from the healing ointment.
+Bruising and inflammation can last from a week to a month but the discomfort should be minimal.
+To speed healing and minimize swelling, it is recommended to apply cold compresses to the treated area and keep your head upright.
 You may also be given eye ointments or eye drops.
-Expect to return 3 to 7 days after surgery to have your stitches removed (unless they’re self-dissolving).
+About 3 to 7 days after surgery your stitches will be removed (unless they are self-dissolving).
 You can apply makeup to camouflage any bruising after the stitches are removed.